aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 ## Give the uses of smart cards

-- Some of the uses of smart cards include data storage, individual authentication and processing application such mobile phone based simcards.
+- Some of the uses of smart cards include data storage, individual authentication and processing application such mobile phone based sim cards.

 ## SSL Security Definition